 - a.
 Unsecured notes payable includes \$200,000 notes issued to directors of the Company by PPL and approximately \$3.2 notes issued to directors by Salvarx Ltd. - b.
-Interest expense includes approximately \$58,850 and \$119,700 interest respectively for the three and six months ended September 30, 2019 charged on notes issued to directors.
+Interest expense includes \$59,850 interest charged on notes issued to directors.